IgorAherne/nvdiffrast/README.md

-When completed, this fork will allow to build a `.whl` for windows, cuda 11.8
+Allows to build a `.whl` for windows, cuda 11.8<br>
+This way, users don't need to have VisualStudio nor Cuda Toolkit installed.<br>
+They can just use this wheel after pulling it via pip.

 Steps: